saaranganand/NutCatcher-game/README.md

 # NutCatcher
 <ins>About the game:</ins>
 <br>
-- Terminal-based JavaScript game. <br>
+- Terminal-based JavaScript catcher game. <br>
 - You are a squirrel climbing a tree, catching nuts as they fall. 🐿️

 <b>HOW TO INSTALL:</b>